hckmd/hckmd.github.io/projects/med-dt-article.md

         We could investigate how design choices in the units' impact on relevant outcomes, such as teachers' CK, PCK and confidence about teaching DT, to help us improve our learning design.
         We received unit survey results at the end of semester with the teachers' feedback about the units and these results were largely positive.
         However, it would be beneficial to explore how specific pedagogical strategies and learning designs are perceived by, and impact, teachers.
-        This could also help address the need for evaluation of impact of PL programs in computing [<a href="#ref-hickmott-2018" class="site-link">12</a>, <a href="#ref-mcgill" class="site-link">16</a>], and further our understanding of how to design effective teacher PL in computing.
+        This could also help address the need for evaluation of impact of PL programs in computing [<a href="#ref-hickmott-2018" class="site-link" aria-label="Reference 12, Hickmott & Prieto-Rodriguez, 2018">12</a>, <a href="#ref-mcgill" class="site-link" aria-label="Reference 16, McGill et al., 2020">16</a>], and further our understanding of how to design effective teacher PL in computing.
     </p>
     <h2 id="conclusion" class="my-3">Conclusion</h2>
     <p>